Facebook Ads 8 min read

 Your hook needs to do one of three things:

-• Trigger a strong emotion - fear, curiosity, desire, or frustration
+• Trigger a strong emotion — fear, curiosity, desire, or frustration.
+Emotion stops scrolls.
+Information does not.

-"Introducing our new marketing system for business owners who want to grow."
+"Introducing our new marketing system for business owners who want to grow their revenue online."

 "You are paying for clicks that will never buy from you.
 Here is why — and how to fix it in 14 days."